elycruz/gulpw/README.md

 		...
 ```

-See the listed tasks below for ideas on what other sections you can use in your bundle yaml files.
+See the listed tasks below for ideas on what other sections you can use in your bundle files.
+Also when running `gulpw config` you will be asked about the tasks you want to include which will
+then be included in your bundle file consequently depending on your answers.

 ### Running tasks
 `gulpw {task-name}:{bundle-name}` for one bundle